dekimir/RamFuzz/README.md

 - most template code
 - STL containers other than `vector` and `string`
 - array arguments
-- pure virtual methods that return a reference or a pointer (though other aspects of abstract base classes are supported)

 These limitations will typically manifest themselves as ill-formed C++ on the output.

-It is also worth noting that the random objects produced by the generated code are unconstrained in any way, so they may not adhere to the requirements of code under test.
-This may be fine for some tests, but others will likely require some manual adaptation of the generated code.

-## How to Build the Code Generator
+## How to Build

-1. **Get Clang:** the RamFuzz code genertor is a Clang tool, so first get and build Clang using [these instructions](http://clang.llvm.org/get_started.html).
-RamFuzz is known to work with Clang/LLVM version 3.8.1.
+1. **Get Clang:** the RamFuzz code generator is a Clang tool, so first get and build Clang using [these instructions](http://clang.llvm.org/get_started.html).
+RamFuzz is known to work with Clang/LLVM version 4.0.0 and has been successfully tested with version 3.8.1.

 2. **Drop RamFuzz into Clang:** RamFuzz source is intended to go under `clang/tools/extra` and build from there (as described in [this](http://clang.llvm.org/docs/LibASTMatchersTutorial.html#step-1-create-a-clangtool) Clang tutorial).
 Drop the top-level RamFuzz directory into `clang/tools/extra` and add it (using `add_subdirectory`) to `clang/tools/extra/CMakeLists.txt`.